Sabtu, 30 April 2011

 Hobby Pre-Flight Check Procedure

 Thank you for your purchase of your RC Aircraft or Helicopter from Banana Hobby!
 This checklist is to insure proper start up and powering off of your new RC product!
 Please follow these steps and it will yield in a long lasting and fun RC experience in your purchase!
-Happy Flying always, and thank you for your continued support! ~ Pete
+Happy Flying always, and thank you for your continued support! ~ Pete *** Keep in mind the majority of the RC Jets, Helicopters, and Airplanes DO NOT have an ON or OFF switch.
+The On and Off on the aircraft is plugging in and unplugging the battery or Lipo.**

 POWERING ON For Flight: